BigNerd95/ambitImageEditor/GUIDE.md

 `./ambitImageEditor.py split -i Original_FW.chk -d extract`
 This will create a folder named `extract` with `kernel` and `rootfs` files.

+Note about this firmware:
-Note: this firmware is using only "Kernel" part of the image to store the RootFS (with the kernel inside).
+- it is using only the "Kernel" part of the image to store the RootFS (with the kernel inside).
+- the Kernel file, has a token (we need to remove and readd it).
-Different firmware may be different!
+(Others firmware may not have these things).

 5) Remove vtoken
 `./vtoken.py remove -i extract/rootfs -o rootfs.clean`
 (You can find this tool inside tools directory)
-(Annotate the Flash type!)
+(Annotate the Flash type for step 8!)

 6) Decompress file system
 `sudo binwalk -e extract/rootfs.clean`